andmoredev/andmoredev/content/blog/lambda_durable_functions.md

 ![Durable executions tab](/img/lambda-durable-functions/durable-executions-tab.png)

-To add a new execution to the list, I simply invoked the function using the standard testing tool in the Lambda console.
+To create a new execution, I invoked the function using the standard testing tool in the Lambda console.

 Now, let’s look at the details of the execution.